Archive for July, 2011

 … and please feel free to share your feedback or experience with Sprint Google Voice integration in the comments below.
 Thank you!

 For this reason you have to make sure that any used cell phone you plan to purchase has a “clean” or clear ESN.
-This means that it’s no longer tied to a persons account and hasn’t been blacklisted by the carrier.
-If the ESN is still tied to a subscribers account, or is blacklisted, it cannot be activated.
+This means that it’s no longer tied to a persons account and hasn’t been blocked by the carrier.
+If the ESN is still tied to a subscribers account, or is blocked, it cannot be activated.

 So what are the best steps to do this?